Steps to Graduate School (for Undergraduates)

 - How will this impact my personal and financial life?

-- How do gain information to make the best decision for me?
+- How do I gain information to make the best decision for me?

-- What are the steps that I need to do prepare to apply?
+- How do I prepare to apply?
 To be competitive?